 - Eat & Drink Coco everything.
-Coco is a native planet to Peru and regarded as a preventative solution to altitude sickness.
-Yes, this is the same plant that Cocaine is made from, but it is safe to eat.
-In Cusco shops sell coco leaves, coca tea, coco candy, just about coco everything!
+Coco is a native planet to Peru and is regarded as a preventative solution to altitude sickness.
+Yes, this is the same plant that cocaine is made from, but it is safe to eat.
+In Cusco, shops sell coco leaves, coca tea, coca candy, just about coco everything!
 Our guides brought a cup of coco tea to the tents every morning which really helped (and was so nice to wake up with)!

 Book the Inca Trail Trek in Advance

-You need to book the Inca Trail trek months in advance.
+You need to book an Inca Trail tour months in advance.
 No showing up last minute.
-It is among the most popular treks in the world and the government of Peru only allows a certain amount of permits for the trail per day.
+It is among the most popular treks in the world and the government of Peru only gives out a limit number of Inca trail permits.
 I am not one to plan trips in advance but I booked my Inca trail trek five months before.

-Who to Book the Inca Trail Trek to Machu Picchu with
+Who to Book the Inca Trail Trek with

-Most importantly for me, Peru Treks are a locally owned business that pays their porters 20% more than required by the government.
+Most importantly for me, Peru Treks are a locally owned business that pays its porters 20% more than required by the government.
 Porters are the local people that carry all of the equipment through the trail.
 It is incredible what they do on a daily basis.
-They are not paid much at all so please consider booking with a company that cares about porter welfare.
+They are not paid much at all so please consider booking with a company that cares about porter’s welfare.

 Physical Capability for the Inca Trail